yuyakobayashi7/TategakiMaker/README.md

 # LINECENSE

+This repository is licensed under the BSD license

+gTTS
-gTTS  MIT License
+MIT License

-ROS   BSD
+ROS BSD License